vyshane/grpc-swift-combine/README.md

 }
 ```

-We can make a unary RPC call like this:
+We can make a unary RPC call to the service like this:

 ```swift
 let request = GetProfileRequest.with {